rveltz/Tractography.jl/docs/src/plot.md

 # Plotting

 Plotting is provided by calling recipes to `Makie.jl`.
-Hence by loading `CairoMakie` or `GLMakie` or `WGLMakie`, you can use custom function to interact with FODF data.
+Hence by loading `CairoMakie` or `GLMakie` or `WGLMakie`, you can use custom function to interact with FOD data.
 For this part, we use `CairoMakie` but the user is encouraged to use `GLMakie` instead.

 Let us start by reading some `nii` data.